Megadeth

 If you want to listen to Megadeth for the first time, you could start with a classic album like “Rust in Peace”.

-The band gained international fame.
-It became well known for always changing its line-up due to Mustaine’s constant personality problems and the fact that the lead singer did not want addicts in the band on his tours (even though it was known that he himself had serious drug problems).
-After their debut album 1985, the band released gold and platinum albums.
+Megadeth became well known for constantly changing its line-up due to Mustaine’s temperament problems and the fact that the lead singer did not want addicts in the band on his tours (even though it was known that he himself had severe drug problems).
+After their debut album, 1985, the band released gold and platinum albums.
 The album Rust in Peace (1990) is the band’s best achievement.

 The album Countdown to Extinction (1992) was the group’s biggest seller and a Grammy nominee the same year, and Youthanasia (1994) kept the group’s good momentum going.
-With the releases of Cryptic Writings (1997) and Risk (1999), Megadeth moved away from their previous releases, having almost abandoned thrash metal and gone to a heavier side, and only with The World Needs a Hero (2001) did the band return to the thrash roots.
-The band was disbanded in 2002 after Mustaine discovered a serious nerve injury in his left arm, but after two years of long and exhausting physiotherapy sessions, Mustaine reformulated the band and decided to get back to work with the release of The System Has Failed (2004).
+With the releases of Cryptic Writings (1997) and Risk (1999), Megadeth moved away from their previous releases, having almost abandoned Thrash Metal and gone to a heavier side, and only with The World Needs a Hero (2001) did the band return to the thrash roots.
+The band was disbanded in 2002 after Mustaine discovered a severe nerve injury in his left arm.
+Still, after two years of long and exhausting physiotherapy sessions, Mustaine reformulated the band and decided to get back to work with the release of The System Has Failed (2004).
 Since then, the band has released five other albums: United Abominations (2007), Endgame (2009), TH1RTEEN (2011), Super Collider (2013) and Dystopia (2016).
 Megadeth is part of the “Big Four of Thrash,” along with Slayer, Metallica and Anthrax.

-The group has sold some 25 million copies worldwide, being one of the most successful metal bands in history, with highlights including the albums Peace Sells… But Who’s Buying, So Far, So Good… So What!, Rust in Peace, Countdown To Extinction, Youthanasia, and Cryptic Writings, all of which have gone platinum.
+The group has sold some 25 million copies worldwide, making it one of the most successful metal bands in history.
+Highlights include the albums Peace Sells… But Who’s Buying, So Far, So Good… So What!, Rust in Peace, Countdown To Extinction, Youthanasia, and Cryptic Writings, all of which have gone platinum.
 Throughout their 34 years of activity, they have been nominated for 12 Grammys and won in 2017 with the song “Dystopia” in the Best Metal Performance category.

 History